Calibration Results Check and Analysis

 -

-Check if the max value of the “Calibration circle point cloud fluctuation” exceeds 3 mm.
+Check if the max value of the “Calibration circle point cloud fluctuation” exceeds 3 mm

 In the Calibration image and pose list panel, select the calibration point, and view Calibration circle point cloud fluctuation in the Messages panel.
-Calibration circle point cloud fluctuation represents the overall fluctuation of the plane containing the coordinates of all the circles' center points.
+Calibration circle point cloud fluctuation represents the overall fluctuation of the plane containing the coordinates of all the calibration circle centers.
 This value directly influences the accuracy of the extrinsic parameters.
 The higher a project’s precision requirements are, the lower the fluctuation value should be.

 Generally, the max acceptable value for the fluctuation is 3 mm.
 If more than three calibration points have point cloud fluctuation greater than 3 mm, the whole accuracy is not acceptable.
 You should troubleshoot the issue and perform re-calibration.

 Potential factors that might cause point cloud fluctuation are as follows:

-Reason 2: When automatic calibration is performed in the ETH setup, the calibration board is not securely mounted on the robot flange.
+Possible cause 2: When automatic calibration is performed in the ETH setup, the calibration board is not securely mounted on the robot flange.
 When the robot is too fast, the calibration board might vibrate during the calibration process, thus causing excessive point cloud fluctuation.

 Solution: Lower the speed limit on the robot, install the calibration board firmly, and extend the wait time before capturing a new image at each waypoint.